microcks/microcks.io/content/blog/advanced-dispatching-constraints.md

 draft: false
 ---

 The purpose of this post is to explain the advanced dispatching and constraint features available when mocking a REST API using Microcks.
-As I recently went again through the documentation answering questions on our [Zulip chat](https://microcksio.zulipchat.com), I realized that all the pieces were present but we did not have any overall example showing how to use them!
+As I recently went again through the documentation answering questions on our [Discord chat](https://microcks.io/discord-invite), I realized that all the pieces were present but we did not have any overall example showing how to use them!

 So I setup this new example based on a real life use-case our community users have submitted.
 It is based on a very simple `WeatherForecast API` that has just one `GET` endpoint for fetching the forecast.
 This endpoint has two query parameters:
 * `region` (one of the four cardinal points) allows to specify the zone to fetch,